 This course focuses on the basic skills for the content and teaching of science in early childhood education.
 There is an emphasis on the selection of appropriate topics, materials, techniques and resources used in the teaching/learning process.
-Field work is required.
+Fee required.
+Field experience required.
 Prerequisite: Admission to the College of Education.
 Offered spring.